 Ask for assistance.

-This is often the most challenging thing for a family caregiver to do, but it is definitely the most essential.
+This is often the most challenging thing for family caregivers to do, but it is definitely the most essential.
 You are unable to do everything alone, and that is fine!
 Call resources like your local Area Agency on Aging, a hospital social worker, a physician, or a church.
-Also contact a local senior care company, like All Care In-Home Care Solutions of Grants Pass, OR, to give yourself a break while making sure your loved one is well cared for.
+Also contact a local senior care company, like All Care In-Home Care Solutions, to give yourself a break while making sure your loved one is well cared for.

 Above all, bear in mind that you don’t have to go it alone.
-All Care’s in-home care services can help give you the opportunity you need to relax and recuperate so you don’t experience sandwich generation caregiver burnout.
+All Care’s home health care in Grants Pass, OR and the surrounding areas can help give you the opportunity you need to relax and recuperate so you don’t experience sandwich generation caregiver burnout.
 Whether the need is for just a few hours each week, full-time, live-in care, or nearly anything in between, our compassionate care staff can assist with a wide range of home care needs: personal care, meals, household chores, running errands, transportation, or simply friendly companionship to participate in enjoyable conversations and pastimes.